RobTillaart/AD5620/README.md

 Please file an issue on GitHub.

+### Breaking change 0.3.0

+Reverted the 0.2.0 change as the 3 bytes was only for the AD5660 which is not a supported class in this library.
+See #12.
+Therefore the pre 0.3.0 versions are obsolete.

 ### Breaking change 0.2.0

 Pre 0.2.0 versions are not sending 3 bytes as they should (See #9).